-^{250.} See id. at 552-53 (explaining how Powell could have drunk at home and made plans while he was sober to prevent ending up in a public place).
+250. See id. (explaining how Powell could have drunk at home and made plans while he was sober to prevent ending up in a public place).
 Justice White also observed a number of other potential problems with Mr. Powell's argument in the record.
 Id.
 The medical testimony did not seem to indicate that Mr. Powell was unable to comprehend or control his behavior because of his intoxication.
 Id. at 553-54.
-It may have been that Mr. Powell fully
+It may have been that Mr. Powell fully understood his actions at the time he appeared in public drunk.
+Mr. Powell himself testified that he had no clear recollection of the situation.
+Id.
+In the record, Mr. Powell had only really shown that he was drunk at the time of his arrest and that he was somewhat compelled to drink because of his infliction.
+Id.
+What he failed to do is show that he was incapable of staying off the streets that night.
+Id.

-In its wake, the Powell decision left an uncertain constitutional line regarding the criminalization of status.
+In its wake, the Powell decision left an uncertain constitutional line around the criminalization of status.
 At least one commentator concluded that the Court in Powell "relegated [Robinson] to the outermost fringe of the criminal law by the narrow reading placed upon it."251 Others are less certain.252 Between the plurality opinion, the dissent, and Justice White's concurrence, it is difficult to delineate a definitive rule from Powell.
-To be certain, Powell does not appear to overrule Robinson.253 It does appear, however, to significantly narrow the Robinson doctrine.
-Taken together, the two cases seem to confirm the constitutional requirement that criminal laws must regulate some conduct by the defendant, with Justice White requiring that such conduct be voluntary.254 But the legacies of Powell and Robinson are more complex.
+To be certain, Powell does not appear to overrule Robinson.
+It does appear, however, to significantly narrow the Robinson doctrine.
+Taken together, the two cases seem to confirm the constitutional requirement that criminal laws must regulate some conduct by the defendant, with Justice White requiring that such conduct be voluntary.
+But the legacies of Powell and Robinson are more complex.
 Just as Robinson prohibited criminalization of status, the dissent and White's concurrence in Powell would seem to suggest that some conduct is so linked to status itself that it may not be constitutionally criminalized.
 To paraphrase Justice White, it is the fever to the crime of flu.
 This recognition of conduct entwined with status pushes against the plurality's concern in Powell that overextension of the Robinson status doctrine could eviscerate the notion of criminal responsibility.
-As lower courts have struggled to disentangle questions of conduct and status, the complexity of this debate remains apparent.
+As lower courts have struggled to disentangle questions of conduct and status, the complexity of this debate is ever apparent.